 The Delson plant was constructed in 1925, operates on 66 hectares of land and includes three oil cylinders, two water-borne cylinders and two dry kilns.
 The total annual treating capacity approaches 280,000 cubic metres.
-The plant has a modern railway tie mill, consumer lumber processing equipment and an industrial lumber/timber framing and incising line.
+The plant has a modern railway tie mill, residential lumber processing equipment and an industrial lumber/timber framing and incising line.

-For the year ended December 31, 2009, total capital expenditures at the Delson plant totalled approximately \$327,000.
-The major portion of these expenditures were for additions to the residential lumber line and yard improvements.
+For the year ended December 31, 2010, total capital expenditures at the Delson plant totalled approximately \$502,000.
+The major portion of these expenditures were dedicated towards rebuilding a portion of the roof of the water-borne plant and for work on the lumber yard.